abir0/excel-me/README.md

 ### Getting Started

-Install [python](https://www.python.org/downloads/) to get started.
-Then, download this repo and run the following command to install the project dependencies:
+Download or clone this repo, go into the downloaded folder and run the following command to install the project dependencies:

 ```PowerShell
 pip install -r requirements.txt